Adult Epilepsy service

 Welcome to the Epilepsy Service.
-The team consists of four Epileptologists and two Epilepsy Nurse Specialists.
+The team consists of four Consultant Neurologists who specialise in Epilepsy and three Epilepsy Nurse Specialists.

 We take a holistic approach to patients' neurological problems.
 Our focus is on better seizure control and improved quality of life.
 We involve patients, carers and families in treatment decisions.